AfonsoCalinas/YoutubeToMp3/README.md

 https://www.youtube.com/watch?v=xvFZjo5PgG0&ab_channel=Duran
 ```

-As of now, you should have your music in your folder!
+As of now, you should have your music!

-There is a .txt file (which you can remove once you have the project in your computer) in the output folder, so that Github let's me create these "empty" folders in the project

 # Special Thanks 💖